Mohammad-y-abbass/generate-express-app/README.md

   - `@Get()`, `@Post()`, `@Put()`, `@Delete()`. for defining routes.
   - `@Middlewares()` , pass it an array of the middlewares you want to apply to a route.
   - `@ValidateBody()` for request body validation using express-validator.
+  - `@Controller()` for determining a common path to all the routes inside the controller
 - **Prisma Integration**: Preconfigured ORM setup for managing databases efficiently.
 - **Automatic Error Handling**:
   - No need to use `try-catch` in controllers and services.